 Creekstone Press published her first book, Canyon Creek: A Script in 1998 and Beach Holme Press in Vancouver published Tending the Remnant Damage, a collection of linked short stories, in 2001.
 The weather from the west came out in 2007 and The Taste of Ashes, a novel, was published by Caitlin Press in 2012.
 Shafted: A Mystery came out in 2014 and The Bathymetry of Law Kwaxl, a chapbook of sonnets, was published by Leaf Press in 2016.

 Her writing has also been published in several anthologies including Rocksalt (Mothertongue) and Unfurled (Caitlin).
 Her blog, Say the Names, collected stories and essays around the resistance to the Enbridge Northern Gateway Pipeline proposal.
-Her current blog celebrates 40 years of living beside Driftwood Creek.
+Her current blog explores the history, natural and human, of the Driftwood watershed in the Bulkley Valley.

 Sheila is a member of The Writers Union of Canada.